Benjamin Lev

-Benjamin Lev is a former University Trustee Professor of Decision Sciences and Management Information Systems Department at Drexel University.
+Benjamin Lev (בנימין לב; born December 24, 1942) is an American-Israeli professor and former University Trustee Professor of Decision Sciences and Management Information Systems Department at Drexel University.
 He has been a prolific author and has made significant contributions in Operations Research and Management Science.
 He has contributed to the areas of inventory control, mathematical programming, and operations planning and scheduling.
 He is well known for his developments of Inventory Control Models, Transportation Problems, DEA and Fuzzy Decision Analyses.

-His present editorial positions include the Editor-In-Chief of OMEGA - The International Journal of Management Science and the Co-Editor-In-Chief of International Journal of Management Science and Engineering Management.
+His present editorial positions include the former (2002-2025) Editor-In-Chief of OMEGA - The International Journal of Management Science and the Co-Editor-In-Chief of International Journal of Management Science and Engineering Management.

 Education

 Lev received his PhD. in Operations Research from Case Western Reserve University.
 He has M.Sc. in Industrial Engineering and B.Sc. in Mechanical Engineering from the Technion – Israel Institute of Technology.

 Academic career

-Lev is a professor and former Head of Decision Sciences Department at Drexel University, Philadelphia PA since 2009.
-During 1990-2009 he served as the Dean of School of Management, the Chair of Department of Management Studies, Professor and an Emeritus Professor at University of Michigan–Dearborn, MI.
-From 1987 to 1990 he served as the Head of The Management Department at Worcester Polytechnic Institute, Worcester MA and during 1970 to 1987 he served as the Chair of Management Department and a professor at Temple University, Philadelphia PA.
+Lev is a professor and former Head of Decision Sciences Department at Drexel University since 2009.
+From 1990 to 2009 he served as the Dean of the School of Management, the Chair of Department of Management Studies, Professor and an Emeritus Professor at University of Michigan–Dearborn.
+From 1987 to 1990 he served as the Head of The Management Department at Worcester Polytechnic Institute, Worcester MA, and from 1970 to 1987 he served as the Chair of Management Department and a professor at Temple University.